Shaq, Dr. J, and Magic: NBA Superstars & Where They Played in College

 Did you know

-American Football Trivia: The Heisman Trophy is awarded annually to the most outstanding college football player in the United States.
+American Football Trivia: The Super Bowl is the most-watched annual sporting event in the United States.